C2DH/open-tei-transviewer/ReadMe.txt

 For each corresponding configuration, there is a common hierarchy of subfolders:

-html - results of the xslt transformation using Saxon-CE media - images of the digitised facsimiles xhtml - results of the xslt transformation without using Saxon-CE xml - files in XML-TEI format to be transfromed and visualised via the Transviwer
+html_saxonce - results of the xslt transformation using Saxon-CE media - images of the digitised facsimiles html - results of the xslt transformation without using Saxon-CE xml - files in XML-TEI format to be transfromed and visualised via the Transviwer